+ 9/10 Great Rail-Mounted Tactical Flashlight

 Streamlight TLR-1 HL vs. Surefire x300 ultra

 For the Surefire x300 ultra, the shooter will need to push slightly the switch to forward (pushing the switch toward the muzzle of the gun) for momentary on.
-The full on mode turned on by pushing the switch either up or down.
+The full-on mode turned on by pushing the switch either up or down.

 The Streamlight TLR 1&2 contoured remote switch (fits standard Glock) fits around the bottom of the trigger guard and curves around to the side of each side of the trigger guard.
 The exterior of the Streamlight TLR 1&2 contoured remote switch is a slick metal-feeling shell that seems like it will stand up well to use.

 The Surefire X300 DG grip remote switch (fits standard Glock) attaches in the same way but it is a little more streamlined as it does not wrap up on the sides of the trigger guard.
 The push button pad seems a bit smaller on the Surefire x300 ultra.
-The exterior protective coating of the Surefire X300 DG grip remote switch is a thin layer of rubbery material that can possibly tear over time.
+The exterior protective coating of the Surefire X300 DG grip remote switch is a thin layer of a rubbery material that can possibly tear over time.

-I prefer the slimmer profile of the Surefire X300 DG grip remote switch, but I’m worried the thin rubber layer coating will be scraped.
+I prefer the slimmer profile of the Surefire X300 DG grip remote switch, but I’m worried the thin rubber layer coating will be scrapped.
 The Streamlight TLR 1&2 contoured remote switch is a little bigger, but its exterior is more durable.

 The Streamlight TLR-1 HL has a large screw on the left side of the gun that has spring tension on the rail attachment on the right side of it.
-Once the light is on the rail, and the horizontal “key” is in the notch on the rail, this screw is tightened easily by using a screwdriver or coin etc and the light is safe to the rail.
+Once the light is on the rail, and the horizontal “key” is in the notch on the rail, this screw is tightened easily by using a screwdriver or coin, etc and the light is safe to the rail.

 The Surefire X300 ultra has a lever on either side of the light that is depressed against spring pressure to allow the light to slide onto the rail and locks in place once the horizontal “key” clicks into the notch on the rail.